BSc First Class Honours Degree, BHS Senior Coach, Dip (RM) MSM, ITEC (equine), MCAM, MIAS, MRAMP.

 Gillian has ridden and competed up to Advanced level British Eventing, and has also competed in Team Chasing, British Dressage and British Show jumping.

 As a student she represented Great Britain at the Student Rider’s Nations Cup in Austria and in Canada 2006 where she achieved Individual Gold for dressage.

-We are always particularly delighted to be booked by charities wishing to raise money for their organisations.
+We are always particularly delighted to be booked by organisations wishing to raise money for charity.